-Mixed Methods Systematic Review Course
+Conducting a Mixed Methods Systematic Review

 Searching the Evidence Base Workshop

-• A strong understanding of best practice search methods for mixed-methods reviews
+A strong understanding of best practice search methods for mixed-methods reviews

 Who the course is for?

 Dr Katy Sutcliffe is the Deputy Director of the Department of Health Reviews Facility at the Evidence for Policy and Practice Information and Coordination Centre (EPPI-Centre), Institute of Education, University College London.
-She specialises in developing methods for research synthesis, in particular for qualitative and mixed methods reviews.
+Katy specialises in developing methods for research synthesis, in particular for qualitative and mixed methods reviews.

 *Concessions.
-University of Leeds staff and students receive a 50% discount.
+University of Leeds staff and students receive a 33% discount.

 To book your place please contact: Denise Womersley